-Carmen Acevedo Butcher, Ph.D. welcomes you!
+Carmen Acevedo Butcher (she/her), Ph.D. welcomes you!
 Acevedo is said /ɑ sʌ vaɪ' doʊ/.
-Carmen is a UC Berkeley College Writing Programs faculty member teaching CWR1A, CWR4A, CWR4B, CW10A, and CW10B.
+Carmen is a UC Berkeley College Writing Programs faculty member teaching CWR1A, CWR4A, CWR4B, CW10A, CW10B, and CW11 Berkeley Changemaker: Public Speaking with John Levine.
 May you benefit from this collaborative website celebrating Berkeley students, their excellent work, Cal's Principles of Community, and the Common Good.

 Public Speaking and CommunityOn May 17, 1967, Rev. Dr. Martin Luther King, Jr. reminded the crowd at Sproul Plaza, UC Berkeley: "And so I can still sing 'We shall overcome.' . . .
 I can still sing it because I believe the arc of the moral universe is long, but it bends toward justice" (30:30).
 Students also hone their speechcraft skills in College Writing Programs (CWP) courses.
 Click the image of Dr. King to watch his speech.